Slug (URL Slug)

 A human-readable identifier used in the path portion of a URL.
 Affects SEO and usability.

 A slug is a human-readable identifier used in the path portion of a URL.
 For example, in https://example.com/blog/seo-tips, seo-tips is the slug.
-Many CMS platforms like WordPress use slugs to determine article and page URLs.
+Used in many CMS platforms including WordPress to determine article and page URLs, slugs play an important role in website information architecture.
+The term originally referred to short identifying names for articles in the newspaper industry.